fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 ### Installing Postgres on WSL <!-- 4.2.3-->

 In 2016, Windows gave a big surprise to developers by announcing the Windows Subsytem for Linux, or WSL, which allowed the user to run a real Linux OS instance in a native and seamless way inside Windows.
 In 2019, WSL 2 was announced which brought important changes, the most important one being the ability to run a real Linux kernel through the Windows virtualization engine, Hyper-V.

+This is by far my favorite development environment of all because you are interacting with a real Linux OS from a mature GUI like Windows.

-Installing WSL requires Windows 10 version 2004, and it's really easy, just open an administrator Powershell and type the following command: `wsl --install`.
+Installing WSL requires Windows 10 version 2004 and up, and it's really easy.
+You just open an administrator Powershell and use the `wsl` coomand.

-After that, you need to select a Linux distribution to install.
-You can see a list of the distributions by typing: `wsl --list --online`.

 I personally recommend using Ubuntu, so to install it, we can do: `wsl --install -d Ubuntu-20.04`.
 You will be prompted to create a root user password.

+You can select other Linux distributions to install.
+You can see a list of the distributions by typing: `wsl --list --online`.

 Once you have Ubuntu, I recommend that you install the new [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab), which allows you to open a WSL terminal really easily by selecting Ubuntu from the drop down.